bem/bem-core/common.docs/bemhtml-js-syntax/bemhtml-js-syntax.en.md

 Despite of a runtime environment settings the following steps are performed:

-* all the BEMHTML templates within a build are stored in a bundle file.
+* all BEMHTML templates within a build are stored in a bundle file.

 **In a production development environment** for concise and JS syntax XJST translation is performed and resulted in an optimized template JavaScript code generation.

 <a name="runmain"></a>
-### Applying templates
+### Application of templates

-JavaScript code we received once a template compilation is over is applied the same way to all syntax and settings variation:
+Once a template compilation is over we receive a JavaScript code and apply it the same way to all syntax and settings variation:

 * template engine takes a BEM-tree as an input data in [BEMJSOM](http://ru.bem.info/libs/bem-core/1.0.0/bemhtml/reference/#bemjson) format;
-* sequentially go through an input BEM-tree nodes;
+* sequentially go through nodes of an input BEM-tree;
-    * data structure called [context](http://ru.bem.info/libs/bem-core/1.0.0/bemhtml/reference/#context) is built during the BEMJSON tree processing;
+    * data structure called [context](http://ru.bem.info/libs/bem-core/1.0.0/bemhtml/reference/#context) is built during BEMJSON tree processing;
 * HTML output is generated in cycle for every BEM-entity;
     * HTML output is recursively generated for every nested BEM entity;
     * writing to HTML result fragments buffer is performed element by element.